AMReX-Astro/Castro/docs_new/source/Hydrodynamics.rst

 Introduction
 ============

-The hydrodynamics scheme in  implements an unsplit second-order Godunov method.
+The hydrodynamics scheme in Castro implements an unsplit second-order Godunov method.
 Characteristic tracing is used to time-center the input states to the Riemann solver.
 The same hydrodynamics routines are used for pure hydro and radiation